azazar/gpt-context-maker/README.md

 include-keywords: "main,py"
 prompt: |
   Here are project files for the context.
 Wait for instructions.
+requirements: |
+  # Output Requirements
+  1. Before generating code, specify the filename.
+  2. Replace in-code triple backticks with "~~~" to avoid Markdown conflict.
+  3. For file modifications, provide diff-style patch code in a format that can be used with the patch utility (include a patch command example) unless you generate a whole file.
+For file renaming, provide a bash script.
+  4. Keep replies brief and avoid explanations due to size limits.
+Use code to provide clear explanations.
+  5. Keep explanation outside of generated code.
+It's supposed to be added into the project without modifications.
+  6. All requirements and guidelines must be followed.

+  # Critical Guidelines
+  1. **Maintainability**: Code should be clear, modular, and well-documented.
+Follow industry-standard style guides.
+Use meaningful names for variables and methods.
+  2. **Testability**: Write the code in easily testable units with robust error handling.
+Specify the test framework and required coverage level.
+  3. **Performance**: Code should be efficient, optimized, and minimize unnecessary calculations.
+Include specific performance benchmarks if necessary.
+  4. **Security**: Anticipate and address common security issues, validate and sanitize user input.
+Provide examples of potential security risks if needed.
+  5. **Quality**: Ensure adherence to SOLID, KISS, and YAGNI principles in the generated code.
 ```

 Please note that any command-line arguments will override the respective settings from the `.gptsettings.yml` file.